-Discipline Co-course director: John C. Lee, Ph.D.
+Discipline Module Director: Paul Fitzpatrick, Ph.D.

-Students registered in IBMS 6090-6 should attend an average of 1 seminar per week, or a total of not less than 16 seminars per semester.
-These 16 seminars must include all seminars sponsored by the Department of Biochemistry, but the student is free to select from seminars sponsored by other departments in order to achieve this level of attendance if an insufficient number are offered by the

-Department of Biochemistry, or if an unavoidable absence causes the student to miss a Biochemistry Department-sponsored seminar.
+This course is required of all MBB students who are not in their final semester.
+Students registered in IBMS 6090-6MBB must attend 16 seminars per semester.
+These 16 seminars should include all seminars sponsored by the Department of Biochemistry and Structural Biology.
+They may include seminars sponsored by other departments if an insufficient number are offered by the Department of Biochemistry and Structural Biology or if an unavoidable absence causes the student to miss a Biochemistry Department and Structural Biology-sponsored seminar.
 Students may be excused from one seminar per semester for a valid reason (e.g. illness, death in family, attendance of scientific meetings).
-The course co-director should be notified by email of any anticipated absence no later than the day before the seminar and for unanticipated absences within one day of the seminar.
-To assist in developing each student's own presentation skills, the student will post (vie email to leej@uthscsa.edu) a brief comment (2-4 sentences), summarizing the strengths and weaknesses, both in presentation style and content, of each seminar they attend.
-Students can, of course, attend and comment on more than 16 seminars per semester if they wish.
+The course module director should be notified by email of any anticipated absence no later than the day before the seminar and for unanticipated absences within one day of the seminar.
+Each student will send (via email to fitzpatrickp@uthscsa.edu) a list of the seminars attended, including title, speaker, and department offering the seminar, by June 1 for Spring, 2018.